-The reasonableness of force will be judged from the perspective of a reasonable officer on the scene at the time of the incident.
+The reasonableness of force will be judged from the perspective of a reasonable officer on the scene, in the position of, and with the facts and information known to the force-using officer at the time of the incident.
 Any evaluation of reasonableness must allow for the fact that officers are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain, and rapidly evolving.